WaymoQA: A Multi-View Visual Question Answering Dataset for Safety-Critical Reasoning in Autonomous Driving: Abstract

 \section{Abstract}

 Recent advancements in multimodal large language models (MLLMs) have shown strong understanding of driving scenes, drawing interest in their application to autonomous driving.
 However, high-level reasoning in safety-critical scenarios, where avoiding one traffic risk can create another, remains a major challenge.
 Such reasoning is often infeasible with only a single front view and requires a comprehensive view of the environment, which we achieve through multi-view inputs.
 We define Safety-Critical Reasoning as a new task that leverages multi-view inputs to address this challenge.
 Then, we distill Safety-Critical Reasoning into two stages: first resolve the immediate risk, then mitigate the decision-induced downstream risks.
 To support this, we introduce WaymoQA, a dataset of 35,000 human-annotated question–answer pairs covering complex, high-risk driving scenarios.
 The dataset includes multiple-choice and open-ended formats across both image and video modalities.
 Experiments reveal that existing MLLMs underperform in safety-critical scenarios compared to normal scenes, but fine-tuning with WaymoQA significantly improves their reasoning ability, highlighting the effectiveness of our dataset in developing safer and more reasoning-capable driving agents.
+Our code and data are provided in https://github.com/sjyu001/WaymoQA